MrBenC88/HiddenClassicsRPG/README.md

 You can reload the state of my application by...
 - Re-run the application from Main.java
 - Click on Load Game from the main menu which displays upon opening the application
+- Click Character Attributes
-- Click Character Attributes to see your character's updated attributes.
+- Click Refresh to see the character updated attributes
 - Troubleshooting Note: If at any point a component is not updating, be sure to click the "Refresh" button